aiidalab/aiidalab-on-azure/README.md

 You do not need to create a DNS zone to deploy AiiDAlab however doing so will allow you to automatically configure the DNS entry for your deployment.

-**IMPORTANT**: Manipulating DNS settings has can be extremely destructive and has the potential to disrupt all deployments routed on the associated domain.
+**IMPORTANT**: Manipulating DNS settings has the potential to be very destructive to disrupt all deployments routed on the associated domain.
 Please make sure that you have the authority to manage DNS zones.
 In doubt, ask your unit administrator whether a DNS zone has already been created.